jasonm23/onlisp-markdown/onlisp.md

 return potentially useful information: the cdr beginning with the object given as the ﬁrst argument.

-Note that before returns true if we encounter the ﬁrst argument before en- countering the second.
+Note that before returns true if we encounter the ﬁrst argument before encountering the second.
 Thus it will return true if the second argument doesn’t occur in the list at all:

 ```